Qbox-project/qbx_properties/README.md

 - Add decoration option in the managemenu.
 Use Gizmo.
 - Garage options for properties and not apartments
 - MLO Support
-- Figure out all the models to hide using `EnableExteriorCullModelThisFrame` when inside IPLs